 Of course the number of treatments needed is individual to each patient and depends upon:

-The nature of the problem - Simple shoulder pain will tend to resolve
+- The nature of the problem - Simple shoulder pain will tend to resolve quicker than frozen shoulder.

 Does it hurt?